walmartlabs/concord-website/docs/plugins/ansible.md

 # {{ page.title }}

-Concord supports running Ansible playbooks with the `ansible` task as part of any flow.
+Concord supports running [Ansible](https://www.ansible.com/) playbooks with the `ansible` task as part of any flow.
+This allows you to provision and manage application deployments with Concord.

 - [Usage](#usage)
 - [Parameters](#parameters)